Free tool

 - Copy the full local-time summary into the invite so nobody has to convert manually.

-Who this free time zone planner is for
+Who this international meeting planner is for

+This multi time zone meeting planner is built for teams that schedule across regions every week.
 After you find a fair time, Koalendar can help you schedule meetings online and keep calendars accurate with calendar sync.

 - Remote teams coordinating weekly calls across several countries